winston-yallow/cursed-morning/README.md

 ## :warning: Warning

 This project is unfinished, and most code was written at 03:00 in the morning.
-It is created with a time constraint for the game jam, and the code is neither complete nor bug free.
+It was created within the time constraints of a game jam, so the code is neither complete nor bug free.
 On the contrary, please expect many unresolved bugs!